 How VisaNation Law Group Can Help

 The role of priority dates in your family-based green card application cannot be overstated.
 Knowing how it works will keep you aware of the progress made on your petition and help you prepare for the next line of action.
 This is where our immigration attorneys can help.

-Here at Immi-USA, we have highly qualified family-based immigration lawyers with years of experience helping people from all over the world become green card holders in the U.S. We will help you file your petition properly, making sure that common pitfalls that cause delays or denials are avoided.
+VisaNation Law Group has highly qualified family-based immigration lawyers with years of experience helping people from all over the world become green card holders in the U.S. They will help you file your petition properly, making sure that common pitfalls that cause delays or denials are avoided.
 Whether you are an immediate relative or family preference applicant, you can count on us for the best immigration legal services.
-To schedule a consultation with one of our immigration lawyers today, you can fill out this contact form.
+To schedule a consultation with one of their immigration lawyers today, you can fill out this contact form.